OasisDEX/summerfi-monorepo/sdk/sdk-docs/SDK API Reference.md

 Features:

+- Added new Merkl Rewards flow with comprehensive methods:
+  - **getUserMerklRewards** - retrieves Merkl rewards for a user across specified chains
+  - **getUserMerklClaimTx** - generates transaction to claim all Merkl rewards for a user
-- Added new Merkl Rewards flow - **getReferralFeesMerklClaimTx** - enables users to claim accrued referral fee rewards from the Merkl protocol
+  - **getReferralFeesMerklClaimTx** - generates transaction to claim referral fee rewards from Merkl campaigns
+  - **getIsAuthorizedAsMerklRewardsOperator** - checks if AdmiralsQuarters is authorized as Merkl rewards operator
+  - **getAuthorizeAsMerklRewardsOperatorTx** - generates transaction to authorize AdmiralsQuarters as Merkl rewards operator

 ### v1.0.1